trdroid/Android-Examples/Services/README.md

 # Services

 A Service is an Android component that runs invisibly in the background without a user interface.
+It has its own life cycle separate from other components.
+Services are similar in spirits to services in Windows or daemons in Linux, which means they can be available at all times without necessarily doing anything actively, just waiting to serve.

+### Types of services

 ### Priority of a Service